Roemer/gonovate/README.md

 Rules allow customizing managers and the handling of dependencies in a flexible way.

 ### Rules Configuration
-The rules contain a `matches` section which describe the criteria when this rule should match and `managerSettings` and/or `dependencySettings` that should be applied when this rule matches.
+The rules contain a `matches` section which describe the criteria when this rule should match and `managerConfig` and/or `dependencyConfig` that should be applied when this rule matches.

 Example:
 ```json